Will-Carrara/Fallowed-Area-Mapping/docs/tutorial.md

     return df

 ```
-> This function applies a series rules to periods of the data partitioned by season.
+> This function applies a series of rules to periods of the data partitioned by season.
 Rules perform vectorized operations and are detailed in the comments.
-Assigned field statuses are hierarchical in nature and will be later converted to their respective cdl codes.
+Assigned field statuses are hierarchical and will later be converted to their respective cdl codes.
 >
 ```python
 def postProcess(yr_df):